Key Takeaway

 Are you wondering if there’s a real difference between JPG and JPEG?
 You’re not alone.
 The short answer?
 There really isn’t one.
 These two file extensions refer to the same image format, but a quirk in early Windows systems forced the creation of the shorter “.JPG” version.

 In this guide, we’ll clear up the jpg and jpeg difference, explore how these formats evolved, and explain when to use each.
-Plus, we’ll answer common questions so you can stop second-guessing your file choices once and for all!
+We’ll also share tips on format conversion, when to use alternatives like PNG or TIFF, and common myths to avoid.

 The History of JPG and JPEG?